csound-flossmanual/csound-floss/book/07-d-reading-midi-files.md

 file as input and outputs standard Csound .sco files of the events contained therein.
 For convenience each midi channel is output to a separate .sco file, therefore up to 16 .sco files will be created.
-Multiple .sco files can be later recombined by using&nbsp;
+Multiple .sco files can be later recombined by using [\#include](https://csound.com/docs/manual/include.html) statements or simply by using copy and paste.
-[\#include](https://csound.com/docs/manual/include.html)
-&nbsp;statements or simply by using copy and paste.

 The only tricky aspect of this example is that note-ons followed by note-offs need to be sensed and calculated as p3 duration values.
-This is implemented by sensing the note-off by using the&nbsp;
-[release](https://csound.com/docs/manual/release.html) opcode and at that moment triggering a note in another instrument with the required score data.
+This is implemented by sensing the note-off by using the [release](https://csound.com/docs/manual/release.html) opcode and at that moment triggering a note in another instrument with the required score data.
 It is this second instrument that is responsible for writing